 3. Your current or future relationship may suffer

 Wondering why exes ruin relationships?
-The answer is simple – by remaining friends with your ex, you may be subconsciously treating them as a backup should things go south in your current or future relationships.
-This may prevent you from being fully invested in new relationships and hamper the future.
-This is unfair to your ex as well as your current or future partner.
+The answer is simple here.
+By remaining friends with your ex, you may subconsciously be treating them as a backup should things go south in your current or future relationships.
+This may prevent you from being fully invested in new relationships and hamper its future.
+This is totally unfair to your ex as well as your current or future partner.

-4. Jealousy may ruin your friendship in the long run
+4. Feelings of jealousy may ruin your friendship in the long run

 Friendships are built on the premise of honesty.
-Friends share intimate details of their life, down to deepest thoughts and darkest fears.
+Friends share intimate details of their life, down to one’s deepest thoughts and darkest fears.
 Given that the past relationship and the hurt caused by the breakup will take up substantial mind space for you both, such honest conversations are out of the question for you two now.
 They are only a point of pain.

-Imagine if you’re going through one of those cyclic breakup blues.
+Imagine if you’re going through one of those cyclic breakup blues in your life.
 Your ex, who is now a friend, asks what’s bothering you, you cannot possibly be honest with him without ruffling a few feathers.
 Or if you’ve got a date, you cannot be upfront with your ex about that either.
 This will just create moments of awkwardness that you’d both want to avoid, leaving you with a friendship that is neither earnest nor honest.

 Even if you just consider your ex a friend now, there is a possibility that they may look at things differently.
 Or vice-versa.
-What if one of you still has their hopes pinned on the possibility that the friendship will lead to rekindling the old spark between you eventually?
+What if one of you still has their hopes pinned on the possibility that the friendship will eventually lead to rekindling the old spark between you?